TimeBlaster/LeagueDeck/README.md

 # LeagueDeck

-LeagueDeck is a plugin for the Stream Deck that provides
+LeagueDeck is a plugin for the Stream Deck that provides tools to help you keep track of your game and enables you to predict your enemies more accurately.

 ## Installation